pallets/click/docs/parameters.md

 - Are not fully documented by the help page since they may be too specific to be automatically documented.
 For more see {ref}`documenting-arguments`.
 - Can be pulled from environment variables but only explicitly named ones.
 For more see {ref}`environment-variables`.

-On each principle type you can specify {ref}`parameter-types`.
+On each principal type you can specify {ref}`parameter-types`.
 Specifying these types helps Click add details to your help pages and help with the handling of those types.

 (parameter-names)=